 CMC Grant Applications

-Applications for student grants are now being accepted for the 2017-2018 school year.
+Applications for student grants are now being accepted.
 Only University of Minnesota College of Pharmacy students and student organizations are eligible to apply.
 Please be advised that individual grants for travel to professional meetings are awarded to students who have been invited to participate in a national program, or who have been chosen to represent the college at a meeting by students and/or an organization.

 Requests must be submitted by using below forms.
 Completed request applications must be submitted at least one month (30 days) prior to the event or meeting.
 Please submit applications and direct any questions to email@example.com.

 In order to provide support to as many eligible applicants as possible, individual grants are generally limited to $300 per year.
 Event grants are awarded based on a review of budget details, so please be specific on your application for best consideration.
 The Century Mortar Club Student Grants Committee may award grants in other amounts (reduced or increased) in exceptional circumstances.